bayasdev/nvidia-gpu-off/README.md

     sudo apt install acpi-call-dkms

-On Arch Linux and friends this package is called `acpi_call_dkms` yep with an underscore so do:
+On Arch Linux and friends this package is called `acpi_call-dkms` so do:

-    sudo pacman -S acpi_call_dkms
+    sudo pacman -S acpi_call-dkms

 If your distro is not listed please refer to their respective documentation nor repositories.